-Dog parents all around the world know that potty training a canine isn’t as easy as one might think.
+Dog parents worldwide know potty training a canine isn’t as easy as one might think.
 Multiple factors are at play when housebreaking a dog, including its previous life experiences.
-That’s why many are perplexed when they adopt a pooch and wonder how to potty train a dog again — and even if it’s possible at all.

 Step #1: Learn more about your dog